 The most common reason a card is discontinued is that the bank is refreshing a product and decides to relaunch the card with a new name and new benefits.
 However, there are sometimes where a bank just decides that the card is no longer a good fit for their portfolio.
 Another reason is contractual, such as when AMEX lost the Costco contract or when Citi’s Hilton agreement ended.
 In these instances, you’re not able to keep the old product and will either be offered a different card from the old bank or the equivalent card from the new bank.

 Back to discontinued, yet still active, cards.
 Should you keep them?
 What’s the advantages and disadvantages of doing so?

 Continue reading “Why Should You Keep A Discontinued Credit Card?”

 When you rent a car anywhere in the U.S.A., you will always encounter some charges tacked on to the cost of the actual rental.
 Taxes.
 Fees.
 Surcharges.
 Upcharges.
 You know what I mean.
 If you’re going to be on any toll roads during your rental period, you should know ahead of time what the charges will be for tolls, especially if you’re going to be on a toll road that doesn’t take cash (a situation that is happening more and more often).
 Not following each rental car company’s respective rules for same could potentially gain you extra penalties that could run from a few dollars to a few hundred dollars.
 Here’s the rundown on what to expect:

-Continue reading “How To Avoid Crazy Toll Charges When Renting A Car In Orlando (Updated May, 2019)”
+Continue reading “Learn What You May Have To Pay For Toll Roads BEFORE Renting A Car (Updated August, 2019)”